jyong25/Yong_Portfolio/README.md

 # Course List
 ## Sophomore Year
+Stats For Business Finance and Econ - provide students with an introduction to statistical concepts in an applied context involving economics, finance, and business

+Information Technology Ethics - This course addresses the assessment of ethical principles within the application of information technologies to produce and store data and disseminate and use information.

+Total Business Information Systems - In-depth analysis of business applications including enterprise resource planning and electronic commerce.
+Basic and advanced applications with special emphasis on Management Information Systems (MIS).
+This course is intended to engage students with the main concepts of the IS discipline via clear learning objectives, which are reinforced with up-to-date business examples and hands-on practice

+Introduction to Sociology - This class introduces you to the discipline of sociology and sociological thinking

 Introduction to Data Science - An introduction showing what Data Science is and what you can do with a Data Science degree.